mhsjacoby/HPD-Inference-Environmental/README.md

 - cleanData.py
     Contains a function that is called in the HomeData class and actually performs the data cleaning. **Write more about this**

+- Full_env_processing.ipynb
+    code that was originally used for reading and combining the json files.
+Still used to generate CSVs for training.
+Does Minimal processing, but creates full CSVs, joins all days, and finds "complete" splits.

 ## Inferencing-Environmental
 - env_confidence.py